Giuliani to AP: Trump will not answer obstruction questions

 Mueller’s office has previously sought to interview the president about the obstruction issue, including his firing last year of former FBI Director James Comey and his public attacks on Attorney General Jeff Sessions.
 Trump’s legal team has argued that the president has the power to hire and fire appointees and the special counsel does not have the authority to ask him to explain those decisions.
 Giuliani said Thursday the team was steadfast in that position.

 “That’s a no-go.
-That is not going happen,” Giuliani said.
+That is not going to happen,” Giuliani said.
 “There will be no questions at all on obstruction.”

 In a letter last week, Mueller’s team said it would accept written responses from Trump on questions related to Russian election interference.
 Giuliani suggested Thursday that Trump’s lawyers had agreed to those terms but wanted to prohibit investigators from asking follow-up questions.